Wynyard and the villages around Stockton

 Elton is a smaller village than Long Newton and has long been so, though in 1569 four persons from this hamlet are known to have been involved in the Rising of the North rebellion, one of whom was executed.
 The little church in the village, dedicated to St John is only 52 feet long and is partly Norman and medieval but mostly dates from its rebuilding in 1841.

-Elton is first mentioned in Saxon times when it was given by the first Anglo-Saxon Bishop of Durham, Aldhun (bishop 990-1018) along with Skerningham and Barmpton near Darlington to Uchtred of Bamburgh, the Earl of Northumberland when the earl married Aldhun’s daughter, Ecgfrida.
+Elton is first mentioned in Saxon times when it was given by the first Anglo-Saxon Bishop of Durham, Aldhun (bishop 990-1018) along with Skerningham and Barmpton near Darlington, to Uchtred of Bamburgh.
+Uchtred, who was the Earl of Northumbria was given this land after he had married Aldhun’s daughter, Ecgfrida.
 The lands were later returned to the bishop along with the daughter, by Uchtred.
 Later she married a Yorkshire thane called Kilvert.
 He also sent her back.
 Later she became a nun.

-In the early 1200s Elton belonged to William De Homez and later owners up and into the 1500s included the Gower and Bowes families.
-Later still, owners included the Sergeantsons of Preston-le-Skerne, Jeffersons of Elton and Hoggs of Norton as well as the Erringtons, the Shafos of Whitworth and the Wades of Fatfield.
+In the early 1200s Elton belonged to William De Homez.
+Later owners up to and into the 1500s included the Gower and Bowes families.
+Later still, owners included the Sergeantsons of Preston-le-Skerne, Jeffersons of Elton and Hoggs of Norton as well as the Erringtons, the Shaftoes of Whitworth and the Wades of Fatfield.

 South of Elton is Coatham Stob, which has a name that derives from the word ‘cotum’, meaning cottages or shelters and the stub or stob of some tree or cross.
 It was also once known as Coatham Conyers from the Conyers family who owned it from 1379 to 1569 and in earlier times it belonged to the Surtees family.
 In a later period it belonged to the Suttons of Elton.